Sophie

-Year by year the knowledge and understanding of CMN increases due to the excellence research that is ongoing.
-As a child growing up with CMN I wasn’t interested in the research and the knowledge behind my condition, however as I get older it is important to me to understand all aspects of CMN and appreciate how lucky I am.
+Hello, my name is Sophie, and I was born with CMN predominantly on my face, with lesions on my body.
+As a child I wasn’t interested in the research and the knowledge behind my condition, however, as I get older it is important to me to understand all aspects of CMN and appreciate how lucky I am.

 I am very lucky to have the support of my family and a great set of friends throughout my life that have supported me, encouraged me and loved me regardless of CMN.